It’s time to bring out your inner Sherlock Holmes.

 The Ducey Code is a life-sized police investigation game (not an escape game!).
 The difference?
 There’s no time limit; you solve the investigation at your own pace.
 Instead of being locked in a room, you freely wander through the castle, guided by the riddles.

-Game 2 – The Malcontents:
+Game 2 – The Montgommery Saga

-Game 3 – The Distillery Murders:
+Game 3 – A Deadly Evening

 You’ll also have the chance to discover the castle